keybase/codesign/README.md

 codesign
 =============

-directory contents summarizer - will be used for code signing feature
+directory contents codesign - will be used for code signing feature

 ### TODO